 In the past, Chinatown was a thriving business community and family-oriented neighborhood.
-According to the DC Comprehensive Plan in 1984, Chinatown was defined as 9 blocks, but now it is just a few.
-The neighborhood used to stretch all the way to the Convention Center from 4th to 9th Streets and from F Street to Massachusetts Avenue.
-Over the years, Chinatown became smaller and smaller.
-Although it may be hard to find remnants of old Chinatown amidst the new developments, there are community groups in the area that are working hard to preserve its character, culture and traditions.
+In 1984, Chinatown was defined as 9 blocks, but now it is just a few.
+The neighborhood stretched all the way to the Convention Center.
+Over the years, Chinatown has become smaller and smaller.
+Although it may be hard to find remnants of old Chinatown amidst the new buildings, there are community groups in the area that are working hard to preserve its character, culture and traditions.

 In 1982, the Wah Luck House was built by the federal government to house elderly Chinese residents displaced by the construction of the Old Convention Center.
 For a long time, this building has been the soul of Chinatown.
 The Wah Luck House is still there, but only a handful of Chinese residents still live in Chinatown.

-Residential developments at the Verizon Center and Gallery Place have brought new residents to the area, changing the face of what was a predominantly Chinese American neighborhood.
+Residential developments at the Capital One Arena and Gallery Place have brought new residents to the area, changing the face of what was a predominantly Chinese American neighborhood.
 Today, Chinatown attracts an unusually mixed crowd, a blend of races and ages, of urban dwellers, all drawn by the restaurants, bars, theaters and shops.
 Because the cultural makeup of the neighborhood has changed, Chinatown is now defined as the area rather than the people who live there.

-As real estate costs have skyrocketed in the recent years, the price for living in Chinatown is expensive.
+As real estate costs have skyrocketed in the recent years, it costs a premium to live in Chinatown.
 Most of the old apartment buildings were demolished to make way for the new high rise condominiums and apartments on 5th and 6th Streets NW.

 Today, the apartment buildings in Chinatown are modern and luxurious.
-Some of the buildings include Avalon at Gallery Place (770 5th Street NW), Mass Court Apartments (300 Massachusetts Avenue NW), Meridian at Gallery Place (770 5th Street NW), The Cosmopolitan Condos (715 6th Street NW), and the Residencies at Gallery Place (777 7th Street NW).
-Most of these apartments and condominiums include amenities such as washer, dryer, dishwasher, and a gym.
+Some of the buildings include Avalon at Gallery Place (770 5th St NW), Mass Court Apartments (300 Massachusetts Ave NW), Meridian at Gallery Place (770 5th St NW), the Cosmopolitan Condos (715 6th Street NW), and the Residencies at Gallery Place (777 7th St NW).

-Metro: Chinatown is easily accessible via the Gallery Place-Chinatown Metro Station on the Yellow, Green and Red lines.
+Chinatown is served by the Gallery Place-Chinatown Station on the Yellow, Green and Red lines.
 The station is located beneath the Friendship Arch at the intersection of 7th and H Streets.
 During weekday rush hour, there are two different Green lines.
 The Green Line on the Red Line platform goes to Greenbelt while the Green Line on the Yellow Line platform goes to Anacostia and U Street.

-Finding street parking in Chinatown is very difficult, especially when there is a sporting event at the Verizon Center.
-However, there are at least five parking garages in Chinatown, including the parking garage at the Verizon Center.
+Finding street parking in Chinatown is very difficult, especially when there is a sporting event at the Capital One Arena.
+However, there are at least five parking garages in Chinatown, including the parking garage at the Capital One Arena.

 Residential Parking: You must have a DC registered vehicle and a Residential Parking Permit (RPP) to park an unlimited time in locations with RPP signs .
 If you don't have a permit, you can park on the street for only 2 or 3 hours during varying time periods.
 Only residents living within the boundaries of Chinatown are eligible to obtain parking permits.